To Watermark or Not to Watermark

 - To make sure if their art is shared without credit, viewers can trace it back to the original creator.

 That seems reasonable, right?
 So why do I dislike watermarks?

 For one, a lot of people have used watermarks in such a distracting manner that it ruins the viewing experience of a photo.
 Two, depending on the way a watermark is used, it sends an unintentional message from an artist’s ego and fear.
 Since I’m all about being intentional about the message you communicate to your audience, this is a problem for me.

 My opinion on the rhetoric of watermarks:

-That’s what a giant watermark on your photo says.
+That’s what a giant watermark on your photo says to me.

 What would you think of me as an artist if I did this?
 Maybe “Wow, she sure thinks highly of her work.
 Pft.
-I don’t think it’s worth stealing.”
+It’s not even good.”
 When you present your ego, it evokes a response from the viewer’s ego as well.
 That’s probably not what you want to do.